prit-nadoda/vs-ext-CLEAN_SLATE/README.md

 ## How It Works

 - **Comment Detection**: The extension uses regular expressions to detect single-line comments (e.g., `//`) and multi-line comments (e.g., `/* */`) in supported languages.
+- **Smart Content Preservation**: Before removing comments, the extension:
+  1. Identifies and preserves URLs and file paths
+  2. Protects string literals containing comment-like patterns
+  3. Preserves regular expressions and other special patterns
 - **Comment Removal**: The comments are completely removed from the code, including inline comments and block comments.
 - **Empty Line Handling**: After comment removal, the extension ensures there are no multiple consecutive empty lines.
 It consolidates them into a single blank line, preserving the structure of the code.
+- **Error Handling**: The extension includes comprehensive error handling and user feedback for various scenarios.

+## Known Limitations

+- The extension requires text selection to operate.
+If no text is selected, it will prompt you to make a selection.
+- Some languages might have unique comment patterns that are not yet supported.
+- In rare cases with extremely complex nested comments or special patterns, manual review might be needed.

 ## Contributing